The day didn’t day go well. I spent the evening as I often do on a Thursday

 do quite well, indeed for 14 consecutive weeks last year we won, but last night

-we were the Greens of pub quizes and came an ignominous fifth.
+we were the Greens of pub quizzes and came an ignominious fifth.

 I left the pub at about ten thirty in the peeing rain only to find the A12 was closed at two major junctions and long queues before Blackwall.
 As I approached the Danson Interchange on the A2 about an hour later two massive lightning bolts illuminated Bexleyheath; could the night get any worse?